codecop/Roguelike-Coderetreat/room-sample/README.md

     post localhost:8003/1/?action=[wasd ]

-to move around ('wasd') and search (' ').
+to move around ('wasd') and search (' ') and returns optional message how the operation went:

+    {
+      "message": "The door is locked."
+    }

-There is also a room /2/ with a chest and a key.
+There is also a room /2/ with a chest and a key which has a locked door and returns messages.